 While at Houghton, each student has a curriculum advisor from the major area.
 In addition, each student works with one of the pre-law advisors to develop an individualized program.
 Internships for juniors and seniors in local law offices are available and encouraged.
-Moreover, students should consider the senior-in-absentia program described elsewhere in this catalog.
+Moreover, students also should consider the senior-in-absentia program described elsewhere in this catalog.
 (See Index for page.)
 Most law schools receive far more applications than they have openings.
 Strong natural ability combined with outstanding academic achievement and high scoring on the Law School Aptitude Test (LSAT) is imperative if an application is to receive serious consideration.

-Pre-physical Therapy (biology BA major) Department of Biology: Matthew K. Pelletier, interim chair
+Pre-physical Therapy (biology BA major)

-Department of Biology: Matthew K. Pefletier, interim chair Faculty: David Brubaker, Jacqueline Crisman, Deanna Hand, Brandon Hoffman, Irma Howard, Richard Jacobson, Sandra Johnson, Mengyang Li, Matthew Pelletier, Aaron Sullivan, James Wolfe Web site: www.houghton.edu/academics/programs/biology/pre-pt.htm Phone: 585.567.9280
+Faculty: Dr. David Brubaker, Deanna Hand, Brandon Hoffman, Irma Howard, Richard Jacobson, Sandra Johnson, Matthew Pelletier, Aaron Sullivan, James Wolfe

+Web site: www.houghton.edu/academics/programs/biology/pre-pt.htm